Most Common Sleeping Positions and What They Entail

 On the upside, you are the least likely to experience any sort of muscle pain when lying on your back because you don't put any pressure on any of them.
-Another good thing about this posture is that you don't risk to develop premature facial wrinkles and your face skin gets to breath.
+Another good thing about this posture is that you don't risk developing premature facial wrinkles and your face skin gets to breathe.

 The Fetus, Fetal, or Baby position is described as lying on your side with your knees bent and tucked towards your chest.
 Your arms are usually bent and pressed against your chest.
 It's the most common sleeping position and likely to be the best one too.

 The Fetal position is hands-down the healthiest option for pregnant women and people with big bellies in general.
 Sleeping on your left side is highly recommended.
-If you sleep on your right side, you restrict the blood flow, put strain on your liver and other internal organs, and risk to get a heartburn.
+If you sleep on your right side, you restrict the blood flow, put strain on your liver and other internal organs, and risk getting heartburn.